 - Lumbar decompression

 Recovery may take several days in a managed hospital setting.
 Once you’re home, you’re encouraged to walk and move around for up to six weeks.
 Physical therapy and moderate exercise can begin after that.
 It can take two months or more for you to fully heal.
-Contact NU-Spine today in Edison, NJ, to schedule an appointment with an renowned spinal doctor.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact NU-Spine today in Edison, NJ, to schedule an appointment with an renowned spinal doctor.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey